 - Have you performed this procedure before?
 Do you have any pictures?

-Finally, it is very important that you are fully honest and open with your surgeon.
-This way, they can advise you on which is the best surgical approach for you and your breasts.
+Finally, it is very important that patients are fully honest and open with their surgeon.
+This way, they can advise on which is the best surgical approach for the patient and their breasts.

 The potential breast enlargement fat transfer risks and complications include:

-There is always a risk that you are unhappy with the final result for aesthetic reasons.
-This may be with the shape, size or symmetry of your new breasts.
-Therefore, we advise you choose your surgeon carefully and make sure they fully understand your desired outcomes.
+There is always a risk that patients are unhappy with the final result for aesthetic reasons.
+This may be with the shape, size or symmetry of the new breasts.
+Therefore, it is advised patients choose their surgeon carefully and make sure they fully understand any desired outcomes.
 Also, a breast enlargement fat transfer often requires multiple sessions.
-So, if you are unhappy after the first session, speak to your surgeon about arranging another session.
+So, if patients are unhappy after the first session, speak to the surgeon about arranging another session.

 Every surgery comes with a number of common risks.
 These include: